Studying and Living in Copenhagen

 Get Ready to Experience "Hygge"

-Soon after your arrival, you’ll discover the Danish concept of “hygge,” which is often credited as one of the main reasons Danes are considered among the happiest people in the world.
+While living in Denmark, you’ll quickly discover the Danish concept of “hygge,” which is often credited as one of the main reasons Danes are considered among the happiest people in the world.

 Hygge is truly at the heart of Danish culture.
 Though difficult to define until you experience it, it’s a feeling of warmth, coziness, and togetherness, often shared over food, drinks, games, and, of course, great company.